XOR-LIFE/node-production/README.md

 Above code is to placed in the server block beneath the location section **but not inside it**.

-Visitors will see this page when they visit one of your proxied paths `/blog` while its currently down (node app is not active).
+Visitors will see this page when they visit one of your proxied paths `/blog` , `shop` ,etc..  while its currently down (node app is not active).

 You can, of course, design your custom page and replace `50x.html` with the new file name.